 1. Set clear and realistic expectations regarding academic performance.

 National studies have demonstrated that partying may contribute as much to a student's decline in grades as the difficulty of his or her academic work.
 Let your student know that you expect sound academic work and solid grades.
-If they know this, they are likely to be more devoted to their studies and have less time to get in trouble with alcohol.
+If they know this, they are likely to be more devoted to their studies and have less time to get in trouble with alcohol and/or drugs.